brittonhayes/pillager/README.md

 ## Summary

 Pillager is designed to provide a simple means of leveraging Go's strong concurrency model to recursively search directories for sensitive information in files.
 Pillager does this by standing on the shoulders of [a few giants](#shoulders-of-giants).
 Once pillager finds files that match the specified pattern, the file is scanned using a series of concurrent workers that each take a line of the file from the job queue and hunt for sensitive pattern matches.
-The available pattern filters can be found in the `hunt` command's help page.
+The available pattern filters can be defined in a rules.toml file or you can use the default ruleset.

 ## Installation